afcarl/arokem.org/research/index.rst

  Research
 ==========

-I am interested in the biological basis of human cognition.
+I am interested in the development of tools and methods for the analysis of images of the human body.
 In particular, I am interested in exploring the inferences that can be drawn from non-invasive measurements of human brains using magnetic resonance imaging (MRI) technologies.
 I am using statistical learning techniques in order to expand the scope of these inferences and improve their accuracy.

+Below are descriptions of a few of my past research projects.

 Past research
 =============